RHCE 9.0 Practice Exam: Creating and Using an Ansible Role for Apache Deployment

 π 2.1.
 Initialize the Role

-On the control node (control
+On the control node (control), run:

 $ ansible-galaxy role init --init-path /home/greg/ansible/roles apache